Lucsantosg/CloudLogAnalysis/cfapps/logging_view_cli.md

 This log file records messages after the major steps of the staging task.
 You can use this log to troubleshoot staging problems.

-To view this log, enter the following command: `bx cf files appname logs/staging_task.log`
+To view this log, enter the following command: `ibmcloud cf files appname logs/staging_task.log`